reswob10/HomeLabResources/README.md

 Powershell script to create AD Domain Controller and Workstation
 https://browninfosecguy.com/Active-Directory-Lab-Setup-Tool

+From Wazehell, Create a [vulnerable active directory](https://github.com/WazeHell/vulnerable-AD) that's allowing you to test most of active directory attacks in local lab

 From [@ajpc500](https://twitter.com/ajpc500), a quick and dirty [PowerShell script](https://gist.github.com/ajpc500/3a86ba1741d4868b69be5ce3a142d527) to install Sysmon (SwiftOnSecurity config), SilkService and Winlogbeat, and forward the logs on to HELK.
 Might be useful for those looking to quickly configure endpoint logs in a lab environment